openmc-dev/openmc/docs/source/methods/random_numbers.rst

 transformed for the purpose of sampling other continuous or discrete probability distributions.

-OpenMC currently uses PCG.
-A short description of LCG is included, since it is essential to understand PCG.
+OpenMC currently uses permuted congruential generator (PCG).
+A short description of linear congruential generator (LCG) is included, since it is essential to understand PCG.

 ------------------------------